wilsonk121/COMP2113-project/README.md

 4. Enter the number of steps you wanted to take in the inputed direction
 5. Your new current direction along with you walking path is shown
 6. If you land on a dangerous place, you will have to win a mini-game in order to pass through it.
 Follow the instruction on the screen.
 You'll go one step backward if you fail to win.
 7. Try to get to the destination!
 (You will see “Congratulations!
-You have escaped from the Mysterious Maze!!!”)
+You have successfully escaped from the Mysterious Maze!!!”)